Cathy A.

 You can achieve this by using attention-grabbing techniques such as sharing an eye-opening fact, a powerful quote, or a personal anecdote related to the topic.

 Additionally, it's beneficial to briefly outline the key areas of discussion that you'll cover in your speech.
-By providing a sneak peek of the main points, you offer the audience a roadmap of what's to come.
+By providing a sneak peek of the main points, you offer the listeners a roadmap of what's to come.

 This not only piques the audience's interest but also helps them anticipate and follow the structure of your speech.